lauramccphd@gmail.com (email)

 Her research interests are widely varied, with early work studying the gender gap on a common physics survey instrument, and expanding to include women’s leadership, gender and learning styles, and general gender issues.

-Her latest work with gender and science includes being chosen as a delegate for the US delegation to the International Conference on Women and Physics (2017 & 2020 & 2023), being selected for the American Physical Society’s Committee on the Status of Women in Physics (2023-2025), and working on a second edition of her book Women and Physics (1/E 2016, Morgan & Claypool Publishers, IOP Concise Physics Series).
+Her latest work with gender and science includes being chosen as a delegate for the US delegation to the International Conference on Women and Physics (2017 & 2020 & 2023), being selected for the American Physical Society’s Committee on the Status of Women in Physics (2023-2025), and the recently published second edition of her book Women and Physics (IOP Publishing).

 See a list of her publications, many with links.